HCH1/blog/BJW.md

 Now eager to see the profit guidance to be issued by Shinvest.
 I hope media will catch this hidden gem soon.

-Espressif result to be released end Oct.
+Espressif result to be released **end Oct**.
 Hope the result will give a big boost to its share price since this is its maiden result after its IPO.

 ## Shinvest控股有限公司